artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    `API key <https://developers.google.com/maps/documentation/javascript/get-api-key>`__
    from Google.

-3. Navigate to |gears| **Admin > Settings** and scroll down to near the bottom of the Global settings page.
+3. Navigate to |gears| **Admin > Settings > Global > Integrations** and scroll
+   down to near the bottom of the Global settings page.
 Add your Maps API key to the field marked "Google Maps JavaScript API key setting."
-For more information, see:
+For more information,
-   :ref:`maps-api-key`.
+   see: :ref:`maps-api-key`.
 Don't forget to save your settings after making changes, using the :term:`button block` at the bottom of the Settings page.

 4. Maps will only appear on an institution's :term:`view page` if the latitude